tenebroso/reynspooner/wp-content/plugins/ajax-load-more/README.txt

 === Ajax Load More ===
 Contributors: dcooney
 Donate link: http://connekthq.com/donate/
-Tags: ajax, query, loop, paging, filter, infinite scroll, infinite, dynamic, jquery, shortcode builder, shortcode, search, tags, category, post types, taxonomy, meta_query, post format, wmpl, archives, date
+Tags: ajax, query, lazy load, lazy loading, ajax pagination, paging, filter, infinite scroll, infinite, pagination, loop, dynamic, shortcode builder, shortcode, search, tags, category, post types, taxonomy, meta_query, archives, date
 Requires at least: 3.6
-Tested up to: 4.1.1
+Tested up to: 4.2.4
-Stable tag: 2.6.0
+Stable tag: 2.7.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple solution for lazy loading your WordPress posts and pages with Ajax.
+A simple solution for lazy loading/infinite scrolling posts and pages with Ajax.

 == Description ==

-Ajax Load More is a simple yet powerful solution for lazy loading WordPress posts and pages with Ajax.
+Ajax Load More is a powerful solution for infinite scrolling WordPress posts and pages using Ajax.
-Build complex WordPress queries using our shortcode builder then add the shortcode to your pages via the content editor or directly into your template files.
+Build complex WordPress querreadme updateies using the custom shortcode builder and then add the shortcode to your pages via the content editor or directly into your template files.

 = Features =

-* **Multiple Instances** - One, two, three or ten - you can now include multiple instances of Ajax Load More on a single page.
 * **Shortcode Builder** - Easily create your own Ajax Load More shortcode by adjusting the various WordPress query parameters in our easy-to-use shortcode builder.(see Shortcode Parameters).
 * **Query Parameters** - Ajax Load More allows you to query WordPress by many different content types.
 Query by Post Type, Post Format, Date, Category, Tags, Custom Taxonomies, Search Term, Authors and more!!
 * **Customizable Repeater Templates** - Edit and extend the functionality of Ajax Load More by creating your own repeater template to match the look and feel of your website (see screenshots).
 * **Setting Panel** - Customize your version of Ajax Load More by updating various plugin settings (see screenshots).
+* **Multiple Instances** - You can include multiple instances of Ajax Load More on a single page, post or template.
+* **Multisite Compatibility** - As of Ajax Load More 2.7.2 you can now manage repeater templates across all sites in your network.

 Check out the **[demo site](http://connekthq.com/plugins/ajax-load-more/)** for more information!